Enhanced Verifiable CPD from the

 Autonomous weapons, a branch of military AI, raise concerns about accelerated conflict.
 As these systems react to threats much faster than humans, the window for diplomatic intervention or de-escalation could shrink, fast-forwarding us into a conflict.
 The chain of command could become disturbingly short — a few lines of code away from a potential nuclear launch.

 Furthermore, an AI arms race is brewing as nations compete to develop more advanced technologies.
 This competitiveness could destabilise international relations, making nuclear conflict more likely.
-In the quest for superiority, the nuances of diplomacy could be lost.
+In the quest for superiority, the subtleties of diplomacy could be lost.

 “Tactical” nuclear strikes